Last Updated: July 29, 2021

 Global Sites courses listed as “blended” or “online” are available for 100% remote synchronous learning.
 See Language Course Enrollment Instructions if you plan to take a language course.

 Step 1: Find out your registration window for enrollment

 Step 3: Add courses to your shopping cart and validate your classes

-NYU Shanghai Courses: If you are unable to validate a course on Albert and receive a “requisite not met” error, but feel that you have satisfied the requirements for the course(s) via substitute NY/AD courses, please contact your Go Local Shanghai Advisor for assistance ahead of your registration.
+Go Local Shanghai NYU Shanghai Courses: If you are unable to validate a course in Albert and receive a “prerequisite not met” error, but feel that you have satisfied the requirements for the course(s) via substitute New York or Abu Dhabi courses, contact firstname.lastname@example.org or your Go Local Shanghai Advisor for assistance.

-Go Local Shanghai and Other Courses: Contact your Home School Advisor for assistance.
+Home School Courses and Other Global Sites Courses: Contact your Home School Advisor for assistance.

-If you see an error that says “available seats are reserved and you do not meet the reserve capacity requirements,” it is because you are trying to access an NYU Shanghai course before it becomes open to you.
-The NYU Shanghai courses will open to Go Local students starting 1 pm, Wednesday, December 16, pending space availability.
+An error that says “available seats are reserved and you do not meet the reserve capacity requirements” indicates you are trying to access an NYU Shanghai course before it is open to you.

-If you encounter any registration errors for courses offered at the Global Sites, please contact Global Academics <email@example.com>.
+Contact Global Academics at email@example.com if you encounter any registration errors for courses offered at Global Sites.